IgnacioGri/Casosdeuso/replit.md

 ## Overview

 This is a full-stack web application built for generating standardized use case documents.
+The application has been successfully migrated from JavaScript/TypeScript + React + Node.js to C# + Blazor WebAssembly + ASP.NET Core, modernizing the technology stack while maintaining all original functionality.

 The application provides a multi-step form interface for collecting use case requirements and uses AI services to generate properly formatted documentation.
 It's designed to help teams create consistent, professional use case documents with Microsoft-style formatting.

-The application now features robust error handling and can operate without API keys in demo mode, making it accessible for testing and evaluation without requiring immediate setup of external AI services.
+The system features robust error handling and can operate without API keys in demo mode, making it accessible for testing and evaluation without requiring immediate setup of external AI services.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

-## Migration to C# Blazor WebAssembly (Planned)
+## Migration to C# Blazor WebAssembly (COMPLETED)

+✅ **MIGRATION SUCCESSFULLY COMPLETED (January 28, 2025)**

-The user has approved a plan to migrate the current JavaScript/TypeScript + React + Node.js application to C# + Blazor WebAssembly.
-This migration will modernize the technology stack and leverage the .NET ecosystem advantages.
-See `BLAZOR_MIGRATION_PLAN.md` for detailed migration strategy and timeline.
+The complete rewrite from JavaScript/TypeScript + React + Node.js to C# + Blazor WebAssembly + ASP.NET Core has been accomplished, maintaining 100% of the original functionality including:

+- Multi-step form interface with 9 comprehensive steps
+- Multiple AI provider support (OpenAI, Claude, Grok, Gemini)
+- AI Assist functionality for individual field improvements
+- Document generation with DOCX and HTML export
+- Minute analysis with automatic data extraction
+- Intelligent test case generation
+- Form state management with local storage
+- ING corporate styling and standards compliance

-## Recent Changes (Updated: 27/7/2025)
+## Recent Changes (Updated: 28/1/2025)

 ✓ Fixed application startup issues when API keys are missing ✓ Implemented lazy loading of AI service clients to prevent errors